fenichawla/Blackjack_InsightData_CodingChallenge/README.md

 * CHighScores - This class implements high scores functionality.
 It keeps track of the highest scores and stores them in a file.
 By default, the location of the high scores file is "/tmp/HighScores.txt" and the number of high scores maintained is 5.
 The number of high scores can be modified through a command line parameter.

 * CBlackJack - This class implements core blackjack functionality.
-It has objects of all other classes, and manages implements the sequence and logic for the game play, keeps track of player and dealer score, finds the winner and calculates payout and provides game rules and high scores.
+It has objects of all other classes, and implements the sequence and logic for the game play, keeps track of player and dealer score, finds the winner and calculates payout and provides game rules and high scores.

 * namespace Logger - This namespace implements log messages used throughout the program for implementing logging functionality.
 This is used for writing debug logs to a file.
-Currently the log level has been set to a default of 2, which enables logging of all DEBUG_LOG messages with log level equal to and less than 2 to be logged.
+Currently the log level has been set to a default of 2, which enables logging of all DEBUG_LOG messages with log level equal to and less than 2.
 The log level can be modified through a command line parameter.

 * Messages.h file - This file implements functions for parsing and printing out messages to stdout and the log files.
 This is used throughout the program.

+*Makefile - A make file has been provided to compile and link the program.
+The name of the output executable file is "Play"

 ##BUILDING THE PROGRAM
-The program Source folder contains a Makefile, which can be used to build the executable.
+The program folder contains a Makefile, which can be used to build the executable.
 To build the executalbe, simply run the following from the command line: make clean

 Followed by: